4d/4d-for-ios/docs/Debugging-Xcode.md

 ![Open the project with Xcode](assets/en/debugging/open-project-Xcode.png)

-From here, select **launch your application** in the Simulator by clicking on the **Build** button and get all the logs at the bottom of the Xcode workspace.
+From here, select **launch your application** in the Simulator by clicking on the **Build** button and get all of the logs at the bottom of the Xcode workspace.

 ![Xcode logs](assets/en/debugging/Xcode-logs.png)